ST-77/ppg-heart-rate-monitor/README.md

 ## Overview

-This project was completed as part of an university coursework electronics mini-project in a team of four.
+This project was completed as part of an university coursework electronics mini-project in a team of three.
 The aim was to design, simulate, build, test, and develop a PCB layout for a small analog signal-conditioning system using op-amp stages.
 The project received 3rd Place in the university mini-project showcase.

 The circuit processes a heartbeat-style signal from a photoresistor-based input, filters unwanted frequency components, amplifies the signal, and uses a comparator to switch on an LED when a heartbeat pulse is detected, the output is also displayed on an oscilloscope.